In case you haven’t noticed, your business isn’t Forrest Gump. It doesn’t start running and “just keep right on going for no particular reason.”

 Step 2: In the comments below, tell me more about your specific challenge, where you’re stuck, and how I can help.
 I’ll coach you for free right here in the comments!

-Step 3: Stay tuned over the coming months, because I’ll be tackling each of these areas one by one in more depth so you can overcome these obstacles once and for all.
+Step 3: Stay tuned, because I’ll be tackling each of these areas one by one in more depth so you can overcome these obstacles once and for all.

 Sound good?
 Leave a comment now and join my email list to stay in the loop.